kozistr/kozistr.github.io/_posts/2018-03-02-unwind_next_frame-oob.md

 Got from syzkaller & Found in LK v4.16.0-rc3.
 But it's not useful info...
 As before, there's a similar bug what i found.
 As committer said, this bug is absolutely natural and of course not useful stuff...

+Other my posts including LK bugs & Stuffs in online aren't critical one :).
+Real things are in my offline stuffs :).

 *link* : [unwind_orc-out_of_bounds](https://kozistr.github.io/2017/12/16/LK-unwind_orc-oob.html)

 ## Call Trace (Dump)